How to Make the Regulatory Exam Process Work FOR you

 How you manage the process of responding to a regulatory exam, whether it is routine exam, a sweep or an investigation can influence how the exam goes, and possibly the outcome of the exam as well.
-As part of our series on managing exams and your regulatory relationships, in this Oyster Stew podcast episode our experts provide best practices for managing the process of responding to exam requests.
+Will they need more information?
+How much should you tell the regulators?
+How can you make the exam process and exam management easier?
+If there are enforcement actions or corrective actions required, how can you use these to make your compliance program better?
+As part of our series on managing exams and your regulatory relationships, our experts provide best practices for compliance officers to manage the process of responding to exam requests.

 Transcript provided by TEMI